 Red bean paste isn’t such a well-known ingredient in desserts outside of East Asia, but once you’ve tasted its gentle, sweet flavor and melt-in-the-mouth texture, you’ll find yourself craving it at tea time.
 It’s typically used in the creation of wagashi: ornate, all-natural, vegan-friendly sweets that accompany traditional Japanese tea ceremonies.

 Want to keep it focused on mochi without the Japanese tea ceremony?
-Join this 2-hour mochi-making class with the same host.
+Join this 2-hour mochi-making class with the same friendly host.

 18. Japanese strawberry shortcake baking class in Tokyo

-Become the baker of your dreams in this class, where you’ll be guided through the process of making a Japanese strawberry shortcake from scratch — including a few tricks of the trade when it comes to taking a few snaps of your masterpiece.
+Become the baker of your dreams in this cooking class, where you’ll be guided through the process of making a Japanese strawberry shortcake from scratch — including a few tricks of the trade when it comes to taking a few snaps of your masterpiece.

-Traditional Japanese tea ceremonies in Tokyo
+Traditional Japanese tea ceremony in Tokyo

 You could argue that mastering the art of matcha isn't quite a "cooking class in Tokyo," but this cultural experience isn't something you want to miss out on.

-Then, you're free to sip on the rewards of your hard work, pairing matcha with the subtle sweetness of Japanese sweets.
+Then, you’re free to sip on the rewards of your hard work, pairing matcha with the subtle sweetness of traditional Japanese sweets.

 Cocktail-making class in Tokyo